goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 - The above architecture representation has 2 coordinated shards which will give us always high availability and We have separated the fabric database to solely handle all of the load and processing of requests.

 #### Data Division
-- As part of the analysis the context and the data definitions will be clearly defined and how the data has to be modeled so that we can have subgraphs.
+- As part of the analysis, the context and the data definitions will be clearly defined and how the data has to be modeled which will be the basis for creating the sub-graphs.
-- All the shards will be divided based on activity or on location.
+- All the shards will be divided based on the NPC activities.